 Strawberry Hill Wayside Rockhounding

-Strawberry Hill Beach is situated at the heart of the agate-rich collecting area, spanning from Yachats and extending 6 miles south to Carl G. Washburne Memorial State Park along the Central Oregon Coast.
+Strawberry Hill Beach sits within one of the most agate-rich stretches of the Oregon Coast, extending from Yachats south to Carl G. Washburne Memorial State Park.

-Similar to other beaches in the region, expect to find agate, jasper, petrified wood, fossil shells, and other intriguing rocks.
+Here you can find agate, jasper, petrified wood, fossil shells, and other interesting stones.

-The optimal time for rock collecting is from November to April, when winter storms and king tides reveal hidden treasures by removing top layers of sand and gravel.
-However, interesting finds can be made year-round.
+The best time for rockhounding is from November through April, when winter storms and king tides uncover new material by shifting sand and gravel.
+However, good finds are possible year-round.

-Safety Tips: Explore the beach at low tide to maximize your collecting opportunities.
+🔴 Explore the beach at low tide to maximize your collecting opportunities.
 Always be aware of the changing tides and be cautious of rip currents, driftwood, and sneaker waves.
-Never turn your back to the ocean.
+Never turn your back on the ocean.

 While in the vicinity of Yachats and Florence, be sure to explore additional iconic landmarks.

-Thor's Well, also known as the "Gate to Hell" at Cook's Chasm, is a captivating 20-foot deep cave in basaltic rock.
-During high tides and storms, this natural wonder shoots ocean water up to 20 feet high, creating a spectacular display.
+Thor's Well, also known as the "Gate to Hell" at Cook's Chasm, is a dramatic 20-foot deep sinkhole carved in basalt.
+During high tides and storms, it creates a powerful burst of water that shoots upward.

-Nearby, Hobbit Beach beckons with its secluded sandy shores.
-The beach is accessible via a moderate 0.5-mile hike through an enchanting coastal forest.
+Hobbit Beach is a quiet, secluded beach reached by a moderate 0.5-mile hike through coastal forest.

 Strawberry Hill Wayside | Facts